meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zones.md

 ## Cloud Formation Stack Set

-Operators can also configure an [Cloud Formation Stack Set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) on an AWS Landing Zone. meshStack will then ensure that all AWS Accounts provisioned using this landing zone will receive a StackInstance from the StackSet.
+Operators can also configure an [CloudFormation StackSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) on an AWS Landing Zone. meshStack will then ensure that all AWS Accounts provisioned using this Landing Zone will receive a StackInstance from the StackSet.
 This allows operators to leverage that StackSet to centrally manage configuration and resources for all AWS Accounts under the landing zone.

 In order to use this feature you need to setup a few prerequisites:

-1. Choose an administrative account in which the Stack Sets will be placed
+1. Choose an administrative account in which the Stack Sets will be placed (this is usually the `automation account` mentioned in [Platform Instance Configuration](/docs/meshstack.aws.index.html#platform-instance-configuration))
-1. We need a permission setup [Template](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) which adds a special role to the administrator account named **AWSCloudFormationStackSetAdministrationRole**, with the following policy attached:
+2. We need a permission setup [Template](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) which adds a special role to the administrator account named **AWSCloudFormationStackSetAdministrationRole**, with the following policy attached:

     ```json
     {